formonkey/angular-paint/README.md

 ## Architecture

 ### ITCSS
-Stands for Inverted Triangle CSS and it helps yo to organize your project SCSS files in such a way that you can better deal with (not always easy-to-deal with) CSS specifics like global, namespaces, cascade and selector specificity.
+ITCSS Stands for Inverted Triangle CSS and it helps yo to organize your project SCSS files in such a way that you can better deal with (not always easy-to-deal with) CSS specifics like global, namespaces, cascade and selector specificity.